openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 Instructor Experiences
 ======================

-* Course tabs have a new, standard order.
-When course authors change the order of static tabs, the ordering of default tabs will be enforced for a more uniform location across courses.
+* Default course tabs have a new, standard order.
+Course authors may still change the order of their custom static tabs, but the ordering of the default tabs cannot be changed.
+This ensures a more uniform location across courses.
 * When setting grading policies, course authors can now set the minimum grade cutoff to 99.
 Previously it could not be higher than 97.
 * When exporting teams csv, username and external key are now separate columns (previously, an external key would override the username, leading to ambiguity when importing teams csv)